Lunar mission is latest milestone in China’s space ambitions

 “We do not place rivals (before us) when setting those goals,” Pei said.

 Whether that is true or not is debatable.
-China has a national plan to seize global leadership in key technologies and the space program has been a major component of that.
+China has a national plan aimed at joining the United States, Europe and Japan in the top ranks of technology producers, and the space program has been a major component of that.
 It also is a source of national pride to lift the reputation of the ruling Communist Party.

 What’s clear is that China’s cautious, incremental approach has racked up success after success since it first put a person in space in 2003, joining the former Soviet Union and the United States.
 That has been followed by more crewed missions, the launch of a space lab, the placing of a rover on the moon’s relatively unexplored far side and, this year, an operation to land on Mars.